j-blue-arz/labyrinth/documentation/ADRs/adr-010-server-architecture-revisited.md

 The Domain Model will not know anything about its persistence in the database, nor about its results, states or exceptions beeing transmitted by the API.
 ## Status
-Open
+Implemented

 ## Consequences
 Refactor according to the made decisions.
 Amend this document if the decisions change during the refactoring.